Taragaon Museum

-The Taragaon Museum is a private museum located in Kathmandu.
+Taragaon Next, formerly Taragaon Museum, is a private gallery located in Kathmandu.
 It is located in the northern part of the city near the Bouddhanath stupa.
 It is situated on the ground of the Taragaon Regency hotel, which owns the museum.
-The museum is supported by the Saraf Foundation.
-The museum features a permanent collection in three of its building and a contemporary art gallery.
+The gallery is supported by the Saraf Foundation.

 History

 The Austrian-style brick structure was built as a hostel for artists and scientist in 1970s.
 Nepal started permitting foreign visitors in 1950s.
 The hostel was built to reflect the "Nepaliness" to the visitors.
 The land in which the hostel stands was acquired by His Majesty's Government in 1969.
 The land was transferred to the Nepal Women's Association.
 In 1970, Angur Baba Joshi, a prominent Nepalese scholar met Austrian architect Carl Pruscha, who served as a UN and UNESCO consultant to the Nepalese government.
 She then commissioned him to design the hostel.
 Joshi wanted to create a cultural village for artists in Nepal.
 The construction began in 1974 and the entire complex was inaugurated on the 25 September 1974, in the presence of Queen Aishwarya Rajya Lakshmi Devi Shah.
 The style of the structure is a combination of Nepalese and Pruscha's European modernist architecture.

 In 1990 the Nepal Women's Association was abolished after the restoration of democracy in Nepal.
 In 1997, the hostel was abandoned.
 The property was later acquired by Arun Saraf, the owner of the adjacent Hyatt hotel.
 It was then renovated into a museum.